 Building classification was performed through a combination of automated algorithms and manual classification.
-Typically, manual editing of the building classification was necessary where dense canopy was immediately proximate to building features.
+Typically, manual editing of the building classification was necessary where dense canopy was immediately proximate to features.
 All non-mobile structures such as houses, barns, silos and sheds, with a minimum mapping size of ≥100ft2, were classified into the building category.
-Once classification was complete, automated routines were used to generate a polygon shapefile representing building footprints.
-A total of 4,953 buildings were classed in the data (Figure 3).
+Once classification was complete, automated routines were used to generate the polygon shapefile representing building footprints.
+Features were reviewed and manually edited as necessary, and each polygon was attributed with average height and lowest adjacent grade (LAG) fields.
+A total of 58,747 buildings were classed in the data (Figure 3).

-Figure 3: This aerial view of the lidar point cloud is colored by intensity, and is overlaid with the 3D building footprint in the Jefferson County project area.
+Figure 3: Example of building footprint feature extraction, created from the Clark Fork Bitterroot above-ground LiDAR point cloud colored by intensity, overlaid with the 3D building polygon